holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Changes to the servers `/etc/ssh/sshd_config` file**

-To tighten security up considerably Make the necessary changes to your servers:
+To tighten security up considerably, make the necessary changes to your servers:
 `/etc/ssh/sshd_config` file.
 Start with the changes I list here.
-When you change things like setting up `AllowUsers` or any other potential changes that could lock you out of the server.
-It is a good idea to be logged in via one shell when you exit another and test it.
+When you change things such as setting up `AllowUsers`, or any other potential changes that could lock you out of the server, it is a good idea to be logged in via one shell when you exit another and test it.
 This way if you have locked yourself out, you will still be logged in on one shell to adjust the changes you have made.
 Unless you have a need for multiple users, you can lock it down to a single user.
 You can even lock it down to a single user from a specific host.

 {title="/etc/ssh/sshd_config", linenos=off, lang=Bash}
     # If specified, login is allowed only for users that match one of the patterns.